willvieira/ms_STM-managed/firstDraft.md

 # Next steps

 - Write the a very first draft of the paper with ideas of introduction, results and discussion
-- Try and optimize the model calculating by arrays (and maybe some `C` functions)
+- Try and optimize the model calculating by arrays (and maybe some `RCpp` functions)
 - Define the simulation plan to test for
   - Pixel size
   - Range limit